bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

 output, you can check out the :ref:`advanced_wrangler_interpretation` page.

-Checking Run Statistics
+Checking Run Statistics  (**Name should change to checking wrangler stats**)
 =======================

-This step converts the wrangler output data into graphs and tables that tell a user which samples and mips succeeded and which may need to be run again.
+This step provides a summary of the wrangler results (MIP microhaplotype).
+Statistics like the coverage (number of UMIs) is useful for determining which samples have enough sequencing coverage and which may need to be repooled and sequenced again (or recaptured) if no MIP sequences for a sample occured.

 | While in the folder tutorial_dataset, you can execute the check_run_stats
  command with: